CUBERLEON/number/README.md

 # Number

 ## Description
-Implementation of big integer and some algorithms using it.
+Implementation of long arithmetics and algorithms using it.

 ## Features
 - GCD, Extended GCD, LCM, Mod pow, Mod inverse